 CausesThe cause of polymyositis is unknown.
 It is suspected that a number of factors play a role in the development of the condition's symptoms.
-It is thought that polymyositis may be an autoimmune disease, caused by the body’s natural immune defense mechanisms attacking its own tissue (autoimmune reaction).
+It is thought that polymyositis may be an autoimmune disease, caused by the body’s natural immune defence mechanisms attacking its own tissue (autoimmune reaction).
 Viruses are also suspected of playing a role in its development, and there may be a genetic component to the condition.

-Polymyositis can occur at any time of life, althought it is uncommon under the age of 18 years and about 60% of cases occur between the ages of 30 and 60 years.
-Women are more commonly affected by the condition than men.As the condition progresses the muscles affected become wasted.
-Eventually people may have difficulty walking, standing, climbing stairs and lifting things.
+The main symptom associated with polymyositis is muscle weakness.
+The muscle weakness usually first occurs in the hip and shoulder areas and is slowly progressive.
+The weakness is usually painless but sometimes aching, discomfort, or mild tenderness of the affected muscles is experienced.As the condition progresses the muscles affected become wasted.
+Eventually people may have difficulty walking, standing, climbing stairs, and lifting things.
 Their neck and throat muscles may also be affected, making it difficult for them to swallow and changing their voice.
 The muscles involved with breathing (including the diaphragm) may be affected in severe cases.
 In rare cases the lungs and heart may be affected leading to symptoms such as heart rhythm disturbances.

-Two tests most commonly performed to provide a definitive diagnosis are an electromyogram (EMG) and a muscle biopsy:
+Two tests most commonly performed to provide a definitive diagnosis are an electromyogram (EMG) and muscle biopsy:

 - An EMG measures the electrical activity in the muscles.
 The pattern of the electrical activity in the muscles can demonstrate if the muscle weakness is due to polymyositis.

-- A biopsy is where a sample of muscle tissue is collected during a minor surgical procedure under a local anesthetic.
+- A biopsy is where a sample of muscle tissue is collected during a minor surgical procedure under a local anaesthetic.
 The muscle tissue sample is sent to a laboratory for further investigation.
 Characteristic changes in the muscle tissue can be a strong indicator of polymyositis.

 Further information and support

-Ph: 0800 800 337 or (09) 815 0247
+Freephone: 0800 800 337